4 Shredding Resolutions for 2020

 Using an office shredder is time consuming and since you don’t always have time to shred documents, in-house shredding increases privacy breach and non-compliance risks for your company.
 A scheduled shredding service eliminates hand feeding documents into a shredding machine.
-On a regular schedule, your shredding partner collects your unwanted documents and shreds them for you.
+Once on a regular schedule, your shredding partner collects your unwanted documents and shreds them for you.

 4. Choose a NAID AAA Certified Shredding Company

 The National Association for Information Destruction (NAID) is an international, non-profit trade organization for the shredding and destruction industry.
-NAID’s mission is to promote the information destruction industry and the standards and ethics of its member companies.
+Therefore, NAID’s mission is to promote the information destruction industry and the standards and ethics of its member companies.
 NAID issues AAA Certification to select shredding and destruction providers.

 - Facility and operational security